Old Second Bancorp (NASDAQ:OSBC) vs. Franklin Financial Services (OTCMKTS:FRAF) Head-To-Head Survey

 Old Second Bancorp pays an annual dividend of $0.04 per share and has a dividend yield of 0.4%.
 Franklin Financial Services pays an annual dividend of $1.20 per share and has a dividend yield of 4.4%.
 Old Second Bancorp pays out 3.1% of its earnings in the form of a dividend.

-Old Second Bancorp has a beta of 1.48, meaning that its stock price is 48% more volatile than the S&P 500.
-Comparatively, Franklin Financial Services has a beta of 0.57, meaning that its stock price is 43% less volatile than the S&P 500.
+Old Second Bancorp has a beta of 1.48, meaning that its share price is 48% more volatile than the S&P 500.
+Comparatively, Franklin Financial Services has a beta of 0.57, meaning that its share price is 43% less volatile than the S&P 500.

 Valuation & Earnings